sodacan-net/sodacan-core/README.md

 ## Cabling
 I'm running normal Cat-6 cable to each device controller (BeagleBone).
 In the case of lighting,  I run traditional RS-485 from a server to any number of DMX-based lighting devices, most of which are custom-made.

+## Leader Election
+Kafka handles leader election among the brokers.
+However, for the SodaCan itself (the rule engine) there should only be one instance running at a time since rules should reason over the entire domain of facts available to it.
+Nevertheless, it is desirable to have more than one SodaCan running at the same time should the current leader fail.
+There are two approaches: 1.
+The SodaCan is completely idle and essentially only synchronizes when it becomes leader.
+2. A non-leader SodaCan can listen to the same messages as the leader without taking any actions based on those messages in order to stay as synchronized as possible.

+Once a given SodaCan becomes the leader, it remains the leader until it is killed or it dies.
+For this reason, the only thing that a leading SodaCan can do it it loses leadership is to exit.